mano-at-sdsc/published-documentation/TableInfo:-collection.tsv.md

 The collection table will have as many rows as you have Collections in your Program.

+If you define collections, you must also assign them to projects in [project.tsv](./TableInfo:-project.tsv)

 This is where all of your Collections are created

 Collections are groupings of files, biosamples and/or subjects